 - Preheat oven to 325 F.

-- Pour into greased loaf pan and bake for 45–60 minutes.
+- Pour the mixture into a greased loaf pan.
+Bake for 45–60 minutes.

 Let’s be honest: pumpkin-flavored everything has taken over.
-Whether it’s pumpkin lattes or pumpkin cakes, this vegetable has exploded onto the food scene — and I love it!
+Whether it’s pumpkin lattes, pumpkin butter or pumpkin cakes, this vegetable has exploded onto the food scene — and I love it!
 Is it possible that this gluten-free pumpkin bread recipe is just as good or even better than the usual classic pumpkin bread recipes?

 The only downside is that many pumpkin recipes are full of flour, making them a no-no for people avoiding or unable to tolerate gluten.
-And while you can sometimes find gluten-free versions of the same foods, they’re often packed with sugar to make up for the loss in texture.
-But that’s not the case when it comes to this gluten-free pumpkin bread.
+While you can sometimes find gluten-free versions of the same foods, they’re often packed with sugar to make up for the loss in texture.
+But that’s not the case at all when it comes to this easy gluten-free pumpkin bread.

-I was determined to make a flavorful, gluten-free pumpkin bread that was moist and fluffy, which is the best part of any homemade bread.
-I think it’s safe to say this Paleo pumpkin bread, I definitely succeeded!
+With this recipe, I was determined to make a flavorful, gluten-free pumpkin bread that was moist and fluffy, which is the best part of any homemade bread.
+I think it’s safe to say this Paleo pumpkin bread is a success.

 The Power of Pumpkin